visualeyes/halcyon/README.md

     config.Formatters.RemoveAt(0);
     config.Formatters.Insert(0, new JsonHALMediaTypeFormatter(
-        halJsonMedaiTypes: new string[] { "application/hal+json", "application/vnd.example.hal+json", "application/vnd.example.hal.v1+json" },
+        halJsonMediaTypes: new string[] { "application/hal+json", "application/vnd.example.hal+json", "application/vnd.example.hal.v1+json" },
-        jsonMedaiTypes: new string[] { "application/vnd.example+json", "application/vnd.example.v1+json" }
+        jsonMediaTypes: new string[] { "application/vnd.example+json", "application/vnd.example.v1+json" }
     ));

-This will return responses without the HAL properties for requests that send an Accept Type included in the ``jsonMedaiTypes`` array.
+This will return responses without the HAL properties for requests that send an Accept Type included in the ``jsonMediaTypes`` array.
 Embedded collections will be attached at the root of the JSON Object.